Responding to hate

 • complainant perception

-• whether the complaint is:
+• whether the complaint is trivial, malicious or irrational

-Delete personal data where no lawful basis for retaining it exists.
+• delete personal data where no lawful basis for retaining it exists

 Step five – retention of police information

 The maximum period for retention prior to review is six years.
+See also Management of police information.

-Process for managing existing records of non-crime hate incidents
+Managing existing records of non-crime hate incidents

 Reviewing existing records

-If it is considered that the record should exist, where the record is being considered for disclosure, including a subject access request or enhanced criminal record certificate, the appropriate guidance for those processes should be followed.
+If it is considered that the record should exist, where the record is being considered for disclosure – including a subject access request or enhanced criminal record certificate – the appropriate guidance for those processes should be followed.
 See also Statutory disclosure and barring provisions.

 The subject of an enhanced criminal record certificate may have the opportunity to make representations against disclosure during the disclosure process.
 They also have access to the Disclosure and Barring Service (DBS) dispute process and a right of appeal through the Independent Monitor for Disclosure and Barring.
-For more information, see Statutory disclosure and barring provisions and Report a problem about a criminal record check or barring decision.

 Subject access request

-Personal data should be deleted where it does not relate to a crime and there is no policing purpose for its retention.
+Personal data should be deleted where it does not relate to a crime and where there is no policing purpose for its retention.
 See APP on Information management.

 Any other person